APBosma/dog-homing-dogs/README.md

 **Status
 **
-  This project is in the early planning stages.
-We are currently exploring what features are feasible to implement and how best to design the user experience.
+  This project is in the coding stage.
+We have it working mostly, but needs some updating

 **Next Steps**

-  Finalize core features based on feedback and project requirements.

-  Determine scope (web app, mobile app, or prototype).

-  Begin designing user data flow and consider coding languages
+Modify certain aspects to make sure everything works.